EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 You must enable HTTPS to encrypt requests and responses, thus making your VM safer and more secure.

-First, you need a valid name for your VM.
+Firstly, you need a valid name for your VM.
 You can use the [FedCloud Dynamic DNS](https://nsupdate.fedcloud.eu) to create a name.
 See [Dynamic DNS docs](../../compute/cloud-compute/dynamic-dns/) for more information on the service.
 Once you have your name ready, assign it your VM's